The Ultimate Guide to "Bosch" Locations in LA

 Opened in 1957, NORMS La Cienega is the longest-operating location in the 24-hour chain.
 Widely regarded as one of the best examples of Googie architecture in the country, the landmark was designed by the famed architecture firm Armet & Davis, with an interior by the pioneering architect Helen Fong.

-Art aficionados will recognize the restaurant as the subject of Ed Ruscha's 1964 painting, Norm’s, La Cienega, on Fire on view at The Broad in Downtown LA.
+Art aficionados will recognize the restaurant as the subject of Ed Ruscha's 1964 painting, Norm’s, La Cienega, on Fire.

 Pink's Famous Hot Dogs